lukeocodes/composite-voice/examples/basic-browser/README.md

 ## Usage

 1. Click **"Initialize"** to set up the voice agent
+2. When prompted, enter your OpenAI API key
-2. Click **"Start Listening"** to begin capturing audio
+3. Click **"Start Listening"** to begin capturing audio
-3. Speak into your microphone
+4. Speak into your microphone
-4. Watch the transcription appear in real-time
+5. Watch the transcription appear in real-time
-5. The mock LLM will respond, and you'll hear the TTS output
+6. OpenAI will generate a response, and you'll hear the TTS output
-6. Click **"Stop Listening"** when done
+7. Click **"Stop Listening"** when done
-7. Click **"Dispose"** to clean up resources
+8. Click **"Dispose"** to clean up resources

 ## Browser Support